-The degree requires completion of 60 units as follows: 24 units of core courses, 24 units required for the major, and 12 units of elective courses.
-Each course listed carries four semester units of credit, unless otherwise noted.
+The degree requires completion of 60 units as follows: 20 units of core courses, 24 units required for the major, and 16 units of elective courses.
+Each course listed carries four semester units of credit.

-A cumulative grade-point average of 2.00 ("C" grade) or higher is required in all courses taken at Golden Gate University.
-Prerequisites to a course, if any, are listed in the course descriptions
+A cumulative grade-point average of 2.00 ("C" grade) or higher in all courses taken at Golden Gate University.
+Prerequisites to courses, if any, are listed in the course descriptions.